[Home ] [Archive] [ فارسی ]

 Send citation to:

-Khanamani Falahati-pour S, Ghasemloo A, Karami-Mohajeri S, Oghabian Z, Khanamani Falahati-pour S, Soltani M. Development of an AI-Based Predictive Model for Assessing Genetic Vulnerability to Marine Toxins in Seafarers and Divers.
+Khanamani Falahatipour S, Khanamani Falahati-pour S, Ghasemloo A, Karami-Mohajer S, Oghabian Z, Khanamani Falahati-pour S et al .
+Development of an AI-Based Predictive Model for Assessing Genetic Vulnerability to Marine Toxins in Seafarers and Divers.
 J Mar Med 2025; 7 (3) :163-173

 URL: http://jmarmed.ir/article-1-502-en.html